Yrch/Yrch/README.markdown

 - Create a database in utf8
 - Put your configuration in your app/config/user_config.xml file (database credentials, mailer credentials...)
+- Give write permissions to your Apache user on this directories (create them if they don't exist):
+    - app/cache/
+    - app/logs/

 ### Creating your database schema